alex-ogden/gochan/README.md

 # gochan
 A self-hosted 4Chan frontend server that makes browsing 4Chan on mobile devices far easier!
-This is by no means a finished product.
 It still has many features planned and lots of new stuff on the way.
-It works for now (and doesn't look that bad, so far).

 ### Why?
 GoChan was made to address a few issues I have as a 4Chan user:
 * 4Chan doesn't have an app for iOS and any app developed for iOS is taken down after a certain time once Apple catches on.
 Yes, I am aware of Sigma, it's a great app but it's not 4Chan-focused - I also hate the Reddit-style approach to thread-layout.
-* If used through a mobile web-browser, 4Chan looks, frankly, awful.
+* If used through a mobile web-browser, 4Chan looks pretty bad.
 It's a site built with Desktop use in mind.
 There have been some improvements recently but I still find it cumbersome to use on mobile.

 GoChan addresses these issues by building in a mobile-first manner:
-* A great (if I say so myself) user interface, buttons and text which is big enough for mobile and a decent colour scheme (dark/light mode switcher is planned, currently it's just dark).
+* A nice user interface, buttons and text which is big enough for mobile and a decent colour scheme (dark/light mode switcher is planned, currently it's just dark).
-* Ability to add GoChan to your homescreen with PWA capabilities built-in, this means that it acts just like a regular app would once opened from the homescreen (no browser interface, just the app) - to do this see the following (wordy) guide:
+* Ability to add GoChan to your homescreen with PWA capabilities built-in, this means that it acts just like a regular app would once opened from the homescreen (no browser interface, just the app).
+To do this see the following (wordy) guide:

 [How to add a website to home screen on iOS and Android](https://techwiser.com/how-to-add-a-website-to-home-screen-on-ios-and-android/)